 The substrate of a brackish water tank varies from sand to gravel.
 Aquarists many times use marine aragonite sand or crushed coral.
 Depending on your preference, if you want live plants in your tank, then a 1-inch layer of substrate is needed.
 A fish-only brackish aquarium requires a thin layer of substrate as more significant layers tend to build up anaerobic spots.

 A glass top cover is needed to cover the tank.
 You don’t leave the tank uncovered.
-Unlike freshwater, the level of evaporation of the brackish water is higher so, to better prevent evaporation, the tank should be cover.
+Unlike freshwater, the level of evaporation of the brackish water is higher, so the tank should be covered to prevent evaporation.

 The thermometer is needed to check the temperature of the water.
 It is imperative to make sure that the brackish water is at the right temperature.